 In its initial run The One Show, a mixed bag of items, was presented by Adrian Chiles and Nadia Sawalha, each weekday evening from the BBC studios at Birmingham's 'Mailbox'.
 Rather like its illustrious forebear, the programme was linked to directly from the regional news magazines at 6.55, before returning to the regions for headlines and weather at 7.25.

 Nationwide it most certainly wasn't, but The One Show was deemed successful enough to return as a regular fixture of the schedule.
 And so it did, on 9th July 2007.
-There are a number of changes to the original run, however - the show is now presented from the BBC's White City building in London, Nadia Sawalha is no longer on the presenting team, and the programme now begins at 7.00, having been separated from the regional news.
-The set is also somewhat more colourful and snazzy than the original.
+There were a number of changes to the original run, however - the show was now presented from the BBC's White City building in London, Nadia Sawalha was no longer on the presenting team, and the programme now began at 7.00, having been separated from the regional news.
+The set was also somewhat more colourful and snazzy than the original.

 From our YouTube channel, the opening of the first edition of The One Show.

 Nationwide at BBC Genome